Wifsimster/popover/README.md

 ```

 ##Position
-Default position is bottom but you can specified it.
+Default position is bottom but you can specified it thought data attribute :

 **HTML**
 ```html